How to see real-time TPMS data in a Mirage (Huf ID1000)

 Once the registration/relearn step is complete, you are done and the device is ready to go.
 When the unit loses power (it will every time you shut the ignition off) the display will be blank.
 When you start the car and drive faster than 15 MPH, you will begin seeing your real-time tire pressures displayed on the device.

 You can set up your own alarm warnings on the ID1000.
-Do you want to be alerted when your tires drop below 40 PSI instead of the factory setting of 26 PSI?
+Do you want to be alerted when your tire pressure drops below 40 PSI instead of the factory setting of 26 PSI?
 No problem...this unit can do it.
 You can also set up high tire temperature warnings.
-It will even let you set up separate pressure alerts between the front and rear tires!
+It will even let you set up separate pressure alerts between the front and rear tires (Ford trucks can have different pressure ratings on front/rear tires).

 How much did all of this cost?!?